-Of interest is the impact on projections of alternative estimates of the recent level and age-sex structure of fertility, mortality and migration in each area.
-In all the projections presented below the future trend of fertility and mortality rates is taken from the projections for Scotland as a whole prepared by the Office for National Statistics (Bray, 2008).
+Of interest is the effect on projections of alternative estimates of the recent level and age-sex structure of fertility, mortality and migration in each area.
+In all the projections presented below the future trend of fertility and mortality rates is taken from the projections for Scotland as a whole prepared by the Office for National Statistics (Bray 2008).
 The changes in these rates specific to each age and sex are assumed to be the same for each area.
 Future changes in migration are also assumed to be similar for each area in the ways described below.
 Interest focuses on the local level and age-structure of fertility, mortality and migration, which vary between each projection and between areas.

-The projections are each a set of single-area cohort component projections with single year of age and annual cycles, carried out using the POPGROUP software.
-The software demands entry of single year of age schedules of cohort rates of fertility, mortality and transition migration in- and out- flows with one or two external areas.
+The projections are calculated using a single-area cohort component model with single year of age and annual cycles, carried out using the POPGROUP software.
+The software demands entry of single-year-of-age schedules of fertility, mortality and transition migration in- and outflows with one or two external areas.
 Rates are expressed as events per thousand population specific to males or females with age at the start of the projection year.

-The software allows optional constraints as (a) numbers of births, deaths and migrants in any of the flows, and (b) population (Simpson, 2006).
-These constraints may be totals or age and sex specific (only by sex for births) and may be specified in any year of the projection.
+The software allows as optional constraints (a) numbers of births, deaths and migrants in any of the flows, and (b) population (Simpson 2006).
+These constraints may be totals or age and sex-specific (only by sex for births) and may be specified in any year of the projection.
 A constraint specifying a number of births, deaths or migrants is implemented by scaling the initial projections of that component, and recalculating demographic indicators after scaling.
 A population constraint is implemented by adjusting the migration flows initially estimated through the rates and migration constraints; the adjustment is shared between flows according to user-provided weights.
-The POPGROUP software is based on Microsoft Excel worksheets aided by VBA routines; its options provide a flexible framework for a variety of projection strategies, documentation of its algorithms is available and may be implemented on other platforms.
+The POPGROUP software is based on Microsoft Excel worksheets aided by VBA routines; its options provide a flexible framework for a variety of projection strategies; its algorithms are documented in its manuals and may be implemented on other technical platforms.

-The Fife ward projections each begin in 2001 with six annual periods from mid-2001 to mid-2007 for which start and end population, births and deaths are recorded or estimated by GROS.
+The Fife ward projections each begin in 2001 with six annual periods from mid-2001 to mid-2007 for which start and end populations, births and deaths are recorded or estimated by GROS.
 Migration at each age and sex during this initial period is unknown and is indirectly estimated by the software as the residual after births and deaths are deducted from population change.
-Thus the model estimates the net migration to each age-sex cohort, but it adjusts gross flows that are initially based on standard age-profiles in order to estimate in- and out- flows of migration consistent with the changing population.
+Thus the model estimates the net migration to each single year age-sex cohort; it adjusts gross flows that are initially based on standard age-profiles in order to estimate in- and outflows of migration consistent with the changing population.
+These migration flows combine internal and international migration; the variants are described below.
 The projection into the future begins after mid-2007.
-Each projection continues until 2026, a target year of importance to local planning procedures, providing a forward projection of nineteen years.
+Each projection continues until 2026, a target year of importance to local planning procedures, providing a forward projection of 19 years.

 Three estimates of local area demographic rates are implemented and compared.
 This section provides a summary of each estimation method.
-More detail is provided in later sections where relevant.
+More detail is provided in subsequent sections where relevant.